 Step 1: Download and install Passper for Excel on your computer and then launch the program.
 On the main window, select "Recover Passwords".

 Step 2: Now click "Add" to browse your computer for the protected file and add it to the program.

 Choose an attack mode from the 4 presented.
-Each of the attack modes is designed to help you figure out the password depending on the complexity of the password.
+Each of the attack modes is designed to help you figure out the password depending on the information you know about the password.

-Step 3: As soon as the attack mode is selected, the program will begin the recovery process and after a few minutes, the password will be displayed on the screen.
-You can click on "Copy" to place the password on your clipboard to use later.
+Step 3: As soon as you confirm the information you chose, click on the "Recover" button.
+The program will begin the decryption process and after a few minutes, the password will be displayed on the screen.
+Now, you can copy it to remove the password protection from Excel 2010.

 Step 1: Open Passper on your computer and then choose the "Remove Restrictions" mode.

-Step 2: Click "Add" to browse for the restricted document and add it to the program.
+Step 2: Click "Select a File" to browse for the restricted document and add it to the program.

 Step 3: Once the document is added in Passper, click on "Remove" and the program will easily remove all restrictions on the Excel sheet, making it easy for you to edit it.

 Here, we have also attached an intuitive video guide for you to check.